50 Wards: A Civic Mosaic

 Ward 25: “I Remember Chinatown”

-Filmmaker: Lookingglass Artistic Associate Matthew C. Yee
+Filmmaker: Lookingglass Ensemble Member Matthew C. Yee

 A man returns to Chinatown, Chicago, after 50 years away, and pieces together snapshots of his childhood: Sunday school, dim sum, and the dentist office where Novocaine’s a no-go.
 A tunnel leads you out of the neighborhood, but what lies beyond?
 Find out as Lookingglass Artistic Associate Matthew C. Yee uses the technique of rotoscoping, a meticulous animation technique, to illustrate stories, ideas, and imaginings from his family’s history in the 25th ward.